mhbbParsa/acoustic_camera/README.md

 - 30x Knowles/CUI `SPH0641LU4H` PDM MEMS microphones on a Fermat-spiral array, laid out and placed programmatically via `PCB/script.py` (KiCad scripting console).
 - Sensor board connects to the Basys3 over the JA and JXADC Pmod headers (see `FPGA/acoustic_camera.srcs/constrs_1/new/acoustic_camera.xdc`).
-- Output is a plain UART TX line, read by a host PC's USB-serial adapter — no VGA monitor needed for normal operation.
+- Output is a plain UART TX line, read by a host PC's USB-serial adapter with no VGA monitor needed for normal operation.

 ## Getting started

 - **FPGA**: open `FPGA/acoustic_camera.xpr` in Vivado 2025.2 or later (Basys3 board files required); the CORDIC IP core is regenerated automatically from `cordic_0.xci`.
-- **Live viewer**: `pip install pyserial opencv-python numpy`, then run `python3 live_heatmap.py` or `python3 camera_overlay.py` (no arguments needed — both auto-detect the board over USB).
+- **Live viewer**: `pip install pyserial opencv-python numpy`, then run `python3 live_heatmap.py` or `python3 camera_overlay.py` (no arguments needed, both auto-detect the board over USB).
 - **PCB**: open `PCB/acoustic_camera.kicad_pro` in KiCad 7+.
 - **MATLAB**: run `MATLAB/acoustic_camera.m` for the beamforming simulation, or `MATLAB/coordinates.m` to regenerate the mic array layout constants.